-DigiHealthSouth offers a common ground for academia and industry to share their novel works addressing global south’s healthcare scenarios.
-When it comes to the adaptation of technical systems for healthcare, there is a need for a deep understanding of the user and the stakeholders so the risk of failure is lessened.
+When it comes to the adaptation of technical systems for healthcare, there is a need for a deep understanding of the user, the stakeholders and local resources so the risk of failure is lessened.
 Therefore, we are interested in exchanging knowledge in the design of localized solutions where the user, his context and the local market are part of the design process.
-Efforts around eHealth, Telemedicine or Human Computer Interaction for Development (HCI4D) are welcome to discuss how these solutions have tackled remote healthcare delivery, chronic diseases, prevention and tailored cost-effective solutions.
+Efforts around eHealth, Telemedicine, Human Computer Interaction for Development (HCI4D), Internet of Good Things (IoGT) and even DIY technology culture are welcome to discuss how these solutions have tackled healthcare delivery, community engagement, patients’ recovery and treatments, chronic diseases, prevention and tailored cost-effective solutions.

 Welcome to the EAI Community

 Let the EAI Community help you build your career with collaborative research, objective evaluation, and fair recognition:

 - Get more visibility for your paper and receive a fair review with Community Review,

 - Earn credits regardless of your paper’s acceptance and increase your EAI Index for new membership ranks and global recognition,

 - Find out if your research resonates – get real-time evaluation of your presentation on-site via EAI Compass.

 Potential topics include, but are not limited to:

 - Personal Informatics, , in-home-screening, self-monitoring, self-management